NOTRE DAME DIVERSITY CONFERENCE CASE COMPETITION

 - Each team will prepare an oral and visual presentation (PowerPoint), addressed to the executive leadership of the client.

-- The visual presentation in its FINAL version must be emailed to firstname.lastname@example.org by midnight on March 21st.
-Teams are NOT allowed to modify their presentations after the midnight submission.
-Ernst & Young will download presentations to a flash drive and will upload prior to the presentation.
+- The visual presentation in its FINAL version must be emailed to firstname.lastname@example.org by 5:00pm CST on October 2nd.
+Teams are NOT allowed to modify their presentations after the final submission.
+EY will download presentations to a flash drive and will upload them prior to the presentation.

 - Please also bring your presentation on a flash drive in the case that there are technical difficulties with the electronic submission.